-CODED_COUTURE Exhibition Combines Emerging Technologies With Pioneering Fashion Design
+CODED_COUTURE Exhibition, Programming Combine Emerging Tech With Pioneering Design

 By definition, couture clothes are customized to fit a customer’s specific needs and create a special relationship with their owner.
 CODED_COUTURE offers a new take on couture, incorporating many technologies of the digital age with custom designs.
-Using computer coding as a tool for customizing clothing and accessories, the pieces in this exhibition can act as a lie detector, shift according to the viewer’s gaze and interact with social media such as Twitter.
+Using computer coding as a tool for customizing clothing and accessories, the pieces in this exhibition can act as a lie detector, shift according to the viewer’s gaze and react to a wearer’s heart rate.

 “Technology is so embedded in our lives today — from social media and the Internet to the complex systems that run our machines, our homes and our cities,” said Jennifer Scanlan, curatorial and exhibitions director for Oklahoma Contemporary.
 “This exhibition takes the next step and imagines the ways in which technology becomes a part of what we wear.
 While the clothes in the exhibition use innovative technology of the future, I think they also connect very much to fashion today.
 Fashion of any time is about individual expression and making a statement about who you are based on the clothes you chose to wear.”